jojoalva/Crowdfunding_ETL/README.md

         6. As you run each cell, by the end of the notebook, you will have created the 4 csv files you require to load into your Postgres database.

+The Entity Relationship Diagram is within the 'Resources' directory, called 'crowdfunding_db_ERD' for your reference.

 Instructions for setting up Postgres:

         1. Ensure you have downloaded and installed pgAdmin 4.
 If not, you can find this at: